The first time I heard of OnlyFans, I thought it was a sports app.

 The Internet Watch Foundation recently saw a 77% increase in “self-generated” child sexual abuse material—any self-produced, sexually explicit images or videos of minors.

 This is more than kids sexting nude photos privately (although that has dangers of its own).
-Lured by the prospect of making money and gaining fame, an increasing number of kids and teens joined OnlyFans to sell sexual content they produced.
-Some started an account for non-sexual purposes, but were lured into posting explicit comments by viewers.
+In the past, lured by the prospect of making money and gaining fame, an increasing number of kids and teens joined OnlyFans to sell sexual content they produced.
+Some started an account for non-sexual purposes but were lured into posting explicit comments by viewers.

 Law enforcement investigators found sex traffickers and other criminals use OnlyFans to monetize their criminal sexual activity, and many of the victims are children whose sexual content was uploaded without their consent.